firesync-org/firesync/docs/docs/tutorials/authentication.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

 # Authentication

 FireSync provides user registration and authentication out of the box.
-In this tutorial we will use Google as an authentication provider, but if you want to connect to an existing authentication system that you already have, check out our guide on [using your own backend](../guides/authentication/your-own).
+In this tutorial we will use Google as an authentication provider, but if you want to your own authentication system, check out our guide on [using your own backend](../guides/authentication/your-own).

 ## Create Google OAuth Credentials